-In accordance with the University regulation on evaluation, for those students who are not able to follow the continuous assessment scheme there will be one final summative paper over the material covered during the module.
+For those students who are not able to follow the continuous assessment scheme there will be one final summative paper over the material covered during the module.
 This paper will include two assignments:

-- a) Planning a reading comprehension lesson and - b) Planning a writing task.
+- Planning a reading comprehension lesson and - Planning a writing task.